 DC - I’ve gone through this previously in the Ireland country profile interview so I won’t bore you with a rehash :)

 CS - An Irish NGO IRISH ACTION AID are embedded in Lesotho with education, child development and healthcare projects are based in Fingal, North Dublin.
 They made a connection between the Ministry for Local Government and Chieftainship in 2012 and Fingal County Council were seen as the ideal technical partner to help our Ministry.
-OpenStreetMap was what FCC recommended as the solution to create a FREE, RECENT and REUSEABLE store of spatial data for the country.
+OpenStreetMap was what FCC recommended as the solution to create a FREE, RECENT and REUSABLE store of spatial data for the country.

 HM - My name is Hlompho MKT Mota, I am a part time student of Computer Science and planning to initiate an opensource foundation.
 I was introduced to OpenStreetMap by Ciaran in an attempt to create relevance of the Open approach to and Technology to normal Basotho.